DecBayComp/diva-genuage/README.md

 https://user-images.githubusercontent.com/49953723/211558891-5d6f1e67-8a8f-4af7-bb9a-69b46f88bb18.mp4

-Interaction with the volume and trajectories can be achieved with the VR controller.
+Interaction with the volume and trajectories can be achieved using the VR controller.

 ## Explore the data
 Open the VR menu by clicking on the <img src="https://user-images.githubusercontent.com/49953723/211567755-e1a703d4-bded-41e8-8991-8be9ca9b4018.png" width="20px"/> button of the VR controller, then click on the <img src="https://user-images.githubusercontent.com/49953723/211560765-d95b2def-f034-4b2a-ab24-f7aa9bf10d7e.png" width="20px"/> icon and <img src="https://user-images.githubusercontent.com/49953723/211561191-8dd5315f-ab5d-41f0-bea5-b1e3651c8d70.png" width="20px"/> icon.
 This will add icons on the controller, as in the desktop interface you can explore the different frames forwards <img src="https://user-images.githubusercontent.com/49953723/211320199-80d2be99-07aa-4fc4-8fda-a7df3d3ce677.png" width="20px"/> or backwards <img src="https://user-images.githubusercontent.com/49953723/211320192-f79a4f59-2ce4-48d3-9601-05a123a978ea.png" width="20px"/>.